Colby-hin/agentic-threat-hunter/README.md

 * Natural language threat hunting.
 You describe the concern in normal words, for example "someone may have logged into our tenant in the last day."
 * Intelligent table and field selection using OpenAI function calling.
-* Code authored, parameterized KQL.
-The model chooses parameters, never raw queries.
+* Code authored KQL.
+A pre written query populated with validated values, never raw queries written by the model.
 * Allow list validation of tables and fields before any query runs.
 * Token counting and cost estimation with interactive, tier aware model selection.
 * Real time querying of Azure Log Analytics, covering Microsoft Defender for Endpoint and Azure AD sign in logs.